-When the insurer attempts to subrogate such property losses, there is a big disconnect between the damages recoverable by the insured in a first-party claim and the damages the insurer can recover when it subrogates the claim against the third-party tortfeasor responsible for causing the loss.
-First-party claim payments are governed by applicable policy language.
-Third-party property damage recovery is governed by applicable state tort damage laws.
-First-party replacement value insurance claim payments cannot be recovered in third-party subrogation cases because the default rule for measuring direct damages from partial destruction of personal property is the difference in the market value immediately before and immediately after the damage to such property at the place where the damage was occasioned.
+When the insurer attempts to subrogate such property losses, there is a big disconnect between the damages recoverable by the insured in a "first-party claim" and the damages the insurer can recover when it subrogates the claim against the third-party tortfeasor responsible for causing the loss.
+First-party claim made by the property owner against his or her insurance company, where payments are governed by applicable policy language.
+"Third-party property claims" - claims and lawsuits filed by property owners and/or their subrogated insurance companies - is governed by applicable state's tort damage laws.
+First-party replacement value insurance claim payments cannot be recovered in third-party subrogation cases because the default tort rule for measuring direct damages from partial destruction of personal property is the difference in the market value immediately before and immediately after the damage to such property at the place where the damage was occasioned.
 J & D Towing, LLC v.
 Am.
 Alternative Ins.
 Corp., 478 S.W.3d 649 (Tex.
 2016).
-"Replacement cost insurance" is optional additional coverage that may be purchased for casualty insurance to insure against the possibility that the improvements will cost more than the ACV and that the insured cannot afford to pay the difference.
-Unlike standard indemnity, replacement cost coverage places the insured in a better position than he or she was in before the loss and any purported windfall to the insured that purchases replacement cost insurance is precisely what the insured contracted to receive in the event of a loss.
+Across the United States, the general measure of tort damages for personal property is the difference between the property's fair market value before the damage occurred and its fair market value after the damage, essentially meaning the injured party can recover the amount of value lost due to the damage; however, if the property can be repaired, the cost of repair may be used as the measure of damages, as long as it does not exceed the property's fair market value.

-But, what about the third-party case in which the property has no market value?
+In the world of insurance, "replacement cost insurance" is optional additional coverage that may be purchased for casualty insurance to insure against the possibility that the improvements will cost more than the ACV and that the insured cannot afford to pay the difference.
+Unlike standard indemnity, replacement cost coverage places the insured in a better position than he or she was in before the loss (because of depreciation of the lost or damaged property) and any purported windfall to the insured who purchases replacement cost insurance is precisely what he or she contracted to receive in the event of a loss and what the insurance company agreed to pay.
+It's a negotiated contractual agreement called insurance.
+But, what about the third-party tort case in which the property has no market value?
+Does the tortfeasor owe nothing because the damaged or destroyed property has no "market" and hence no market value (e.g., sentimental items like family heirlooms, unique artwork with no established market, personal belongings with high intrinsic value to the owner, such as a favorite childhood toy, historical landmarks, certain public infrastructure like utility poles, and intangible assets like reputation or goodwill)?
 The law of tort damages across all 50 states has recognized the inequities resulting from the use of traditional "market value" damages for certain types of property, and many states have developed alternative mechanisms to compensate owners when such property is damaged.
 Some of these mechanisms can be used to offset the net loss which results from paying RCV in a first-party claim but only being able to recover ACV in a third-party subrogation tort case.